somerandomfairy/CS-305-Portfolio/README.md

 One aspect of the vulnerability assessment was refactoring the code to use HTTPS, as I struggled with setting up the keystore and making sure that the IDE was able to locate it.
 This required a lot of troubleshooting, but eventually, I was successful in the endeavor.

 # How did you increase layers of security?
 In the future, what would you use to assess vulnerabilities and decide which mitigation techniques to use?
-To increase layers of security, I did the following:
-•	Implement checksum verification using SHA-256 to ensure data integrity
-•	Configure the application to use HTTPS for secure communication
-•	Conduct static code analysis using OWASP Dependency-Check to identify vulnerabilities In the future, I would continue to apply the techniques I learned in this course by performing static analysis and functional testing to identify vulnerabilities and adhering to industry best practices to ensure security.
+To increase layers of security, I did the following: Implement checksum verification using SHA-256 to ensure data integrity; Configure the application to use HTTPS for secure communication, and; Conduct static code analysis using OWASP Dependency-Check to identify vulnerabilities.
+In the future, I would continue to apply the techniques I learned in this course by performing static analysis and functional testing to identify vulnerabilities and adhering to industry best practices to ensure security.

 # How did you make certain the code and software application were functional and secure?
 After refactoring the code, how did you check to see whether you introduced new vulnerabilities?
 To make certain the code and software application were functional and secure, I manually reviewed the refactored code and performed static analysis with OWASP Dependency-check to make sure no new vulnerabilities were introduced.
 I also tested the application to ensure that HTTPS is used.